Shrine of Our Lady of Madhu

 Attendance for the August festival at times almost reached one million people before the outbreak of the Sri Lankan Civil War.
 Situated in the heart of the conflict zone, pilgrimage to this shrine was dramatically affected by the civil war with the presence of refugee camps around the shrine complex.
 It was shelled a number of times.

 History

 Background

 Christianity in Sri Lanka is not well known before the 16th century although some local traditions claim that Saint Thomas the Apostle was active on the island.
 Portuguese missionaries from India, especially under the authority of Saint Francis Xavier, introduced Roman Catholicism to the Kingdom of Jaffna in northern Sri Lanka.
-The newly converted Christians were persecuted under both the king of Jaffna and the Dutch.
+The newly converted Christians were persecuted the Dutch.
 During this time the Catholics regrouped to form a church a few miles north in Manthai, installing a statue of Our Lady of Good Health in a shrine.

 The shrine in Madhu

 The Dutch invasion in 1670 and the ensuing persecution of the Catholic Church led to 20 Catholic families fleeing from Manthai, along with the statue of Mary in that church to the safer locale of Madhu.
 About the same time another 700 Catholics migrated from the Jaffna peninsula into Wanni forests.
 When these two communities met in Madhu, they installed a new shrine with the statue.